PatchCharron/patchcharron.github.io/_drafts/Network-Virtual-Appliances.md

 title: Network Virtual Appliances [NVAs]
 ---

-NVAs are becoming more popular
+NVAs are becoming more popular in Azure.